king601012003/Visual-Recognition-HW2/README.md

 ## Installation

-this code was trained and tested with Python 3.6.10 and Pytorch 1.3.0 (Torchvision 0.4.1) on Ubuntu 18.04
+this code was trained and tested on Ubuntu 18.04

 ```
+conda activate yolo
+pip install -r requirements.txt

 check the Makefile
 1. use cpu for training: GPU=0, CUDNN=0, OPENCV=1
 2. use gpu for training: GPU=1, CUDNN=1, OPENCV=1

+sudo apt-get install libopencv-dev==3.2.0

 cd /path/to/your/darknet/
+make

 ```